cristianarroyave/OMC-Back-PruebaTecnica/README.md

 ## Running the server
 With the connection to the database made you should be able to connect to http://localhost:8080 and start using the endpoints

+##
+In the /resources/ folder there are all the postman requests ready to be used

 ## WebServices
 ### GET
 ### `/todos`